isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-bed-bug-steamer.markdown

 Its boiler is made from stainless steel that's heavy-duty to easily handle the steam's high pressure and temperature.
 It'll
-[exterminate all bed bugs like the foggers](https://pestpolicy.com/best-fogger-for-bed-bugs/) in the whole lifecycle  the adult bed bugs, larvae, and their eggs.
-Related:
+[exterminate all bed bugs like the foggers](https://pestpolicy.com/best-fogger-for-bed-bugs/) in the whole lifecycle  the adult bed bugs, larvae, and their eggs.Â Related:
 [Best Vacuum for Dog Hair](https://pestpolicy.com/best-vacuum-for-dog-hair/)
 ## Conclusion
 MR-100 Primo will get to over 210 degrees Fahrenheit at its steam, releasing tips, which will [kill both fleas, fleas' eggs, and flea larvae](https://pestpolicy.com/how-to-kill-flea-eggs/) .
-- Further, its extended power cord is also retractable to simplify the steaming process and storage afterward.
+- Further, its extended power cord is alsoÂ retractable to simplify the steaming process and storage afterward.
 However, ensure that you hold the bed bug steamer tip at about 1 to 2 inches near the item you're steaming.